jordanlewis/docs/v1.1/create-security-certificates-openssl.md

   <button class="filter-button current"><strong>OpenSSL Commands</strong></button></a>
 </div>

-When using OpenSSL commands to create node and client certificates, you will need access to a local copy of the CA certificate and key.
-It is therefore recommended to create all certificates and keys in one place and then distribute node and client certificates and keys appropriately.
-For the CA key, be sure to store it somewhere safe and keep a backup; if you lose it, you will not be able to add new nodes or clients to your cluster.
-For a walkthrough of this process, see [Manual Deployment](manual-deployment.html).

 <div id="toc"></div>

 ## Subcommands

 Subcommand | Usage
 -----------|------
-[`openssl genrsa`](https://wiki.openssl.org/index.php/Manual:Genrsa(1)) | Generate an RSA private key [`openssl req`](https://wiki.openssl.org/index.php/Manual:Req(1)) | Create a private key and a CSR (certificate signing request)
+[`openssl genrsa`](https://wiki.openssl.org/index.php/Manual:Genrsa(1)) | Create an RSA private key.
+[`openssl req`](https://wiki.openssl.org/index.php/Manual:Req(1)) | Create CA certificate and CSRs (certificate signing requests).
-[`openssl ca`](https://wiki.openssl.org/index.php/Manual:Ca(1)) | Issue a root CA certificate based on the CSR.
+[`openssl ca`](https://wiki.openssl.org/index.php/Manual:Ca(1)) | Create node and client certificates using the CSRs.

 ## Certificate Directory

+When using OpenSSL commands to create node and client certificates, you will need access to a local copy of the CA certificate and key.
+It is therefore recommended to create all node, client, and CA certificates, and node and client keys in one place and then distribute node and client certificates and keys appropriately.
+For the CA key, be sure to store it somewhere safe and keep a backup; if you lose it, you will not be able to add new nodes or clients to your cluster.
+For a walkthrough of this process, see [Manual Deployment](manual-deployment.html).

-Use the `openssl genrsa` and `openssl req` subcommands to generate the CA certificate and all node and client certificates and keys in a single directory, with the files named as follows:
+Use the [`openssl genrsa`](https://wiki.openssl.org/index.php/Manual:Genrsa(1)) and [`openssl req`](https://wiki.openssl.org/index.php/Manual:Req(1)) subcommands to create the CA certificate and all node and client certificates and keys in a single directory, with the files named as follows:

 File name pattern | File usage
 -------------|------------